Tongva

-Along with the neighboring Chumash, the Tongva were the most influential people at the time of European encounter.
+The Tongva, along with neighboring groups such as the Chumash, played an important role in the cultural and economic dynamics of the region at the time of European encounter.
 They had developed an extensive trade network through te'aats (plank-built boats).
-Their vibrant food and material culture was based on an Indigenous worldview that positioned humans as one strand in a web of life (as expressed in their creation stories).
+Their food and material culture was based on an Indigenous worldview that positioned humans as one strand in a web of life (as expressed in their creation stories).
 Over time, different communities came to speak distinct dialects of the Tongva language, part of the Takic subgroup of the Uto-Aztecan language family.
 There may have been five or more such languages (three on the southernmost Channel Islands and at least two on the mainland).

-European contact was first made in 1542 by Spanish explorer Juan Rodriguez Cabrillo, who was greeted at Santa Catalina by the people in a canoe.
+European contact was first made in 1542 by Spanish explorer Juan Rodriguez Cabrillo, who was greeted at Santa Catalina by people in a canoe.
 The following day, Cabrillo and his men entered a large bay on the mainland, which they named Baya de los Fumos ("Bay of Smokes") because of the many smoke fires they saw there.
-The indigenous people smoked their fish for preservation.
+The Indigenous people smoked their fish for preservation.
 This is commonly believed to be San Pedro Bay, near present-day San Pedro.

-The Gaspar de Portolá land expedition in 1769 resulted in the founding of Mission San Gabriel by Christian missionary Junipero Serra in 1771.
+The Gaspar de Portolá land expedition in 1769 resulted in the founding of Mission San Gabriel by Catholic missionary Junipero Serra in 1771.
 Under the mission system, the Spanish initiated an era of forced relocation and virtual enslavement of the peoples to secure their labor.
 In addition, the Native Americans were exposed to the Old World diseases endemic among the colonists.
 As they lacked any acquired immunity, the Native Americans suffered epidemics with high mortality, leading to the rapid collapse of Tongva society and lifeways.